jdittrich/userNeedResearchBook/text/allURBook.md

 We gather data by asking questions and listening to the participant’s answers.
 However, the use of questions and answers in user needfinding is unlike the questions and answers in surveys.
-In surveys it is often aimed for short, definitive answers out of a determined set of possbilities (»on a 4 point scale: how much do you agree with…«).
+In surveys it is often aimed for short, definitive answers out of a determined set of possibilities (»on a 4 point scale: how much do you agree with…«).
 Instead of this, we aim for longer answers that are give »free« and not from a determined set of answers.
 Thus we are more likely to get rich descriptions, much like veritable stories which retell the participant’s experiences.
 In addition, these